Kiernan Dewsbury-Hall: Style of play

 Dewsbury-Hall is known for his box-to-box style of play, covering large areas of the pitch.
 He has strong passing skills, good ball control, and contributes both defensively with effective tackling and offensively by creating opportunities.
 His high stamina allows him to press opponents and recover the ball consistently.

 International career

 Although Dewsbury-Hall was born in England, he is eligible to play for the Republic of Ireland national team through family heritage.
+Despite not yet receiving an England cap, Dewsbury-Hall has consistently downplayed rumours that he was considering switching allegiance.
+He has stated "I respect Ireland and I respect the Irish people but I'm English.
+To play for England for me would be the biggest achievement of my career ...
+It would be the proudest moment of my life if I played for England."